dboone323/momentum-finance/Documentation/PR_STATUS_REPORT.md

 - Probe and merge clean PRs one-by-one (e.g., #26, #28), running Automation status after each.
 For conflicted PRs (#21, #23, #33+), apply conflict policy and prefer main for workflows and automation.

 Last updated: 2025-09-03 (post-merge #26).

+MomentumFinance layout fix:

+- Moved MomentumFinance from Tools/Projects/MomentumFinance into Projects/MomentumFinance using git mv to preserve history.
+Reconciled leftover .github workflows by keeping the destination and removing the legacy source.
+Post-move automation status shows MomentumFinance: 224 Swift files (automation detected).